This function maps values from a dataset to bit flags that can be encoded into a bitfield.

 has specific arguments, typically at least the name of the

-column containing the variable values (x
+column containing the values to test (x

 ).
 To make this function as